ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 This all sounds great in the abstract, however, it should be noted that the **{{Wave}}Mellifera Master Plan{{/Wave}}** is actually a ton of work.
-I am a software developer with a full time job, a house to maintain, a lovely partner who I would like to spend time with, and three attention-hungry cats who need daily care and stimulation, so I am not exactly swimming in free time at the moment.
+I am a software developer with a full-time job, a house to maintain, a lovely partner who I would like to spend time with, and three attention-hungry cats who need daily care and stimulation, so I am not exactly swimming in free time at the moment.
 Not to mention that Mellifera is not even my main side-project right